 2.4.
 Google Maps

 On the contact page we use the map service Google Maps, which is offered to users from the European Economic Area and Switzerland by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland and to all other users by Google LLC, 1600 Amphitheatre Parkway Mountain View, CA 94043, USA (“Google”).
 In order for the Google map information we use to be integrated and displayed in your web browser, when you visit our contact page your web browser must connect to a Google server, which may also be located in the USA.
-In the event that personal data is transferred to the USA, Google has subjected itself to the EU-US Privacy Shield.
 Google thus receives the information that the contact page of our website has been accessed from the IP address of your device.

-The legal basis is your consent in accordance with Art.
-6(1)(a) GDPR, which you may have given in the cookie banner.
+The legal basis is your consent, which you may have given in the cookie banner for data processing in accordance with Art.
+6(1)(a) GDPR and for data transfer in accordance with Art.
+49(1)(a) GDPR.
+Please refer to point 5, Data transfer to third countries, for the risks the data transfer involved.
 Without your consent there will be no connection to the servers of Google.
 You can withdraw your consent at any time or adjust your selection (see 2.7.).

 If you retrieve a map service from Google on our website and are simultaneously logged in to your Google profile, Google can link this event to your Google profile.
 If you do not want this information to be associated with your Google profile, you must log out of Google before visiting our contact page.
 Google stores your data and uses it for purposes of advertising, market research and the personalised display of Google Maps.
 You may object to this data collection by Google.